The Walt Disney Company (DIS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for The Walt Disney Company (DIS) is $125.73, which is $25.73 above the current market price.
-The public float for DIS is 1.82B, and currently, short sellers hold a 0.88% ratio of that float.
-The average trading volume of DIS on February 27, 2023 was 13.18M shares.
+The average price point forecasted by analysts for The Walt Disney Company (DIS) is $125.73, which is $27.49 above the current market price.
+The public float for DIS is 1.82B, and currently, short sellers hold a 0.93% ratio of that floaft.
+The average trading volume of DIS on March 02, 2023 was 13.09M shares.

 DIS’s Market Performance